telerik/winforms-docs/controls/gridview/columns/column-types/gridviewselectcolumn.md

 #### Show GridViewSelectColumn

 The **ShowSelectColumn** property indicates whether the select column is visible.
 The default value of this property is *false*.
-Also, this column is not auto generated.
+Also, this column is not auto-generated.

 To show **GridViewSelectColumn** it is necessary to set the **ShowSelectColumn** property to *true*.